Linguistics 001 Lecture 25 Language Change

 How far back can we go?

-The current Ethnologue listing of "language families" includes 108 members, from Afro-Asiatic to Zaparoan.
-This does not mean that human language was developed independently 108 times -- it only means that generally-accepted methods can't establish any further relationships among these groupings.
+The current Ethnologue listing of "language families" includes 153 members, from Abkhaz-Adyghe to Zaparoan.
+This does not mean that human language was developed independently 153 times -- it only means that generally-accepted methods can't establish any further relationships among these groupings, at least not for sure.

 Other (optional) links on debated historical reconstructions